 Recently, cities across the country have enacted green building policies requiring builders to meet certain standards of efficiency and sustainability.
 In Portland, the city requires all new city-owned buildings be constructed with water and energy saving technologies, renewable energy systems, green roofs, and a percentage of recyclable materials.
-Measures such as these have given rise to new technologies in the green building industry and the Green Building Research Lab (GBRL) at Portland State University is modeling and testing the efficacy of many of these new technologies.
+Measures such as these have given rise to new technologies in the green building industry as well as innovations in building design and the Green Building Research Lab (GBRL) at Portland State University is modeling and testing the efficacy of many of these new technologies and designs.

-The GBRL was established to support fundamental and applied research in green building technologies, and to provide learning resources for students studying building science.
+The GBRL is a partnership between the School of Architecture, the College of Urban & Public Affairs, and the Maseeh College of Engineering & Computer Science.
+The lab was established to support fundamental and applied research in green building technologies and green building design, and to provide learning resources for students studying building science.
 The lab was created with the support of a grant from the James F. and Marion L. Miller Foundation through the Institute for Sustainable Solutions at PSU and the support of the Oregon Built Environment and Sustainable Technologies (OR-BEST) Signature Research Center.
 The lab has also received grants from the National Science Foundation, the US Department of Energy, and industry groups.

 Notable projects undertaken by the GBRL have included an extensive study of combined photovoltaic and green roofs, the testing and monitoring of an energy efficient Green Modular Classroom designed by faculty in PSU’s Department of Architecture, and an investigation of Phase Change Materials for use in buildings constructed to the Passive House super-insulated standard.